Understanding Distracted Driving

 Distracted driving is a leading cause of vehicle-related injuries.
 Texting, eating, talking, and daydreaming are just a few examples of this dangerous behavior.

 Despite many awareness campaigns, drivers continue to engage in distractions while they’re on the road.
 And all too often, they hurt others.
 If you’ve been hurt by a distracted driver, you’re entitled to compensation for your damages.
 Talk to a qualified sue for a car accident to find out how you should proceed.

 What Is Distracted Driving?

 Before you can prove something, you need to have a good understanding of what it is.
 Distracted driving can be defined as the act of driving while engaging in a secondary activity that may prevent you from paying attention to the primary task at hand.
 This can compromise the safety of other road users, including bystanders, cyclists, and other drivers.
-Distracted driving will also endanger the life of the distracted driver (source: personal injury attorney ).
+Distracted driving will also endanger the life of the distracted driver (source: attorney ).

 Types of Distracted Driving

 There are three types of driver distractions.
 These are cognitive, visual, and manual distractions.
 Visual distractions take your eyes off the road.
 For instance, reading a text, checking on your child in the back seat, checking the GPS, and staring at a billboard on the roadside are examples of visual distractions.
 Manual distractions take your hands off the wheel.
 Texting, adjusting your child’s seat belt, eating while driving, and searching for something inside your bag are examples of manual distractions.
 Cognitive distractions, on the other hand, take the mind of the driver from the primary task at hand.